Approximate Computing Survey, Part II: Application-Specific & Architectural Approximation Techniques and Applications: Application Domains of Approximate Computing

 \textbf{Artificial Neural Networks:} Considering the number of arithmetic operations in Artificial Neural Networks (ANNs), the conventional architectures perform over millions of computations on each input data, leading to a high rate of timing and energy consumption.
 Therefore, as explained in Section \ref{sec:app_spec}, approximation techniques at different design layers aim to provide sufficient performance and power efficiency.
 The approximation of ANNs imposes several challenges.
 One of the them is to avoid retraining for reducing the accuracy loss \cite{mrazek2019alwann}, while the approximation localization \cite{leon_lascas} is also a key factor towards improved resources gains.
 Finally, cross-layer and end-to-end approaches~\cite{panda2016cross} further increase the resource savings by exploiting the error resilience of each layer/sub-system.

 \textbf{Scientific Computing:} Due to the rapid development of the computing industry in recent decades, scientific computing has become much more powerful and precise.
 Natural science research has been greatly enhanced by the availability of new materials and methodologies as well as the development of new hardware.
-A wide variety of scientific computing applications are employed in various areas, such as meteorology, astrophysics, and molecular biology.
-Though the specific tasks in scientific computing may vary, the underlying mathematical functions used are similar.
-As an example, most mathematical simulation models include linear equations, nonlinear equations, eigenvalue problems, FFT analysis, and ODEs.
-Nevertheless, the growth in computational power cannot completely meet the computing demands of scientific computing.
-Therefore, the scientific computing community aims to develop more efficient, robust, and fast frameworks for scientific computations to meet these demands.
+Though the specific tasks in scientific computing may vary, the underlying mathematical functions are similar (e.g., linear equations, nonlinear equations, eigenvalue problems, FFT analysis).
+To meet their computing demands, the community aims to develop more efficient, robust, and fast frameworks for scientific computations.
+In this context, many studies have examined the trade-off between precision and performance.
+One of the ideas is to get a balance between them by tuning the floating-point precision into mixed precision.
+The implementation in ~\cite{2013_Lam_ICS} uses binary instrumentation and modification to build mixed-precision configurations, whereas \cite{2020_Brunie_SC} uses dynamic program information and temporal locality to customize floating-point precision for scientific computing.